vinhphm/vinh.dev/pages/posts/improve-websites-ux.md

 [[toc]]

-One of the few things I studied from Google UX Design course is how a good UX design should be fun to use.
+One of the few things I studied in the Google UX Design course is how a good UX design should be fun to use.
 Google didn't exactly use the word "fun" to describe a good UX design, the exact word is **"enjoyable"**

 > "If a product is enjoyable, it means the design delights the user.
 The design reflects what the user may be thinking or feeling and creates a positive connection with them.
 A product's design doesn't have to be enjoyable for it to function properly.
 But, an enjoyable design adds to an already functional product and can enhance the user's feelings about the experience." - [Google UX Design course](https://www.coursera.org/professional-certificates/google-ux-design)
 > But what exactly are **"micro-interactions"** and how come they are related to this?